St Mary Moorfields: History

 In 1899, George Campbell Sherrin designed the new church of St Mary Moorfields to replace the former church designed by John Newman, which was demolished due to building of the Metropolitan Railway.
-The site was difficult as the entrance had to be fitted amongst shop fronts, with the building opening in 1903, with its constraints being described by The British Architect:
+The site, located about 140 m to the northwest of the original, was difficult as the entrance had to be fitted amongst shop fronts, with the building opening in 1903, with its constraints being described by The British Architect:

 "However, it has not only been built, but is, moreover carried out in such an excellent way that the idea of limitations or difficulty does not occur to one, or, if so, it only suggests that the architect has traded on his difficulties to his own good!"

+The church was consecrated on 25 March (Feast of the Annunciation) 1903.

 Organ

 The earliest known pipe organ associated with the parish dates from the second half of the eighteenth-century, and so may have been obtained for the post-Gordon-Riots chapel in White Street.
 This instrument is currently located in the Anglican church of St Mary Lode in Gloucester.
 It had previously been located in the Anglican church of 'St Nicholas, Gloucester; moved there in 1831 by the organ-building firm of Gray and Davison.

 The next pipe organ associated with the parish – for which there is detail – was installed around 1830 by the organ-building firm of Bevington, and was a much more substantial instrument, better befitting the 1820s building.
 In 1842, it was described as follows:

 St Mary's Catholic Chapel Moorfields.
 This organ erected by Bevington and Son at an expense of £1000 has three rows of keys, an octave and a half of pedal pipes, and nine composition pedals.
 Service at eleven and six o'clock.
 Organist Mr Vincent Novello.